Pro Co RAT: Circuitry

-The Pro Co "The RAT" is a distortion pedal with a quite simple circuit, which can be broken down into four simpler blocks: distortion stage, tone control, output stage and power supply.
+The Pro Co "The RAT" is a distortion pedal with a quite simple circuit, which can be broken down into four simpler blocks: distortion stage, tone control, output stage, and power supply.
+All except the power supply directly interact with the guitar signal.
+The signal enters into the pedal, travels through a bandpass filter that filters out high and low frequency content from the signal.

-The design is based around a single opamp, originally the Motorola LM308 (switched to Texas Instruments OP07DP around 2002-2003).
+It then moves on to the gain stage, which is based around a single opamp, originally the Motorola LM308 (switched to Texas Instruments OP07DP around 2002–2003).
 The distortion is produced using a variable gain circuit with diodes shorting the output to ground at a certain voltage level to produce hard clipping of the input waveform.
+At lower gain levels the distortion is produced entirely through the diodes, but at higher gain levels the opamp begins to distort as well.
 Originally, 1N914 diodes were used, which were later replaced with 1N4148 since RAT2.
-The 'Turbo RAT' pedal uses red LEDs for this purpose (red LEDs have about a twice as high forward voltage as the original silicon diodes), while the 'You Dirty RAT' pedal uses 1N34A germanium diodes (clipping at a lower forward voltage).
-The distortion stage is followed by a passive 'reverse' tone filter and volume control.
+The 'Turbo RAT' pedal uses red LEDs for this purpose (red LEDs have about a twice as high forward voltage as the original silicon diodes), while the 'You Dirty RAT' pedal uses 1N34A germanium diodes (clipping at a much lower forward voltage).

-The general design is very similar to the Boss DS-1 distortion pedal.
-A major difference is the opamp used (the LM308).
-Known for its poor slew rate, it largely accounts for the sonic difference between the two pedals.
+The distortion stage is followed by a passive "reverse" tone filter and volume control.

+This circuit has remained almost entirely untouched throughout the manufacture of the RAT and RAT2.
+Other versions of the RAT are near identical to the RAT2 except for changes to the clipping diodes, different enclosures, or the addition of new controls.